-In virtually any direct marketing materials, the written copy itself is the bedrock upon which everything else rests.
-While it’s nice to have eye-catching graphics, charts, photographs, or other embellishment, the copy is what’s going to truly determine whether your marketing materials are effective.
+When it comes to direct marketing tips, the writing must play a big part.
+In virtually any direct marketing materials, the written copy is the bedrock upon which everything else rests.
+While it’s nice to have eye-catching graphics, charts, photographs, or other embellishments, the copy is what’s going to truly determine whether your marketing materials are effective.

-Four Classic Ways To Create Great Copy Every Time
+Direct Marketing Tips: Four Ways To Create Great Copy Every Time

 1 – Write for your specific audience.

 It’s no secret that different groups of people speak or write in different ways, and those differences have only widened in recent decades.
 Buyers -especially home consumers- are more influenced by materials that seem to “speak to them” and have direct relevance to their own lifestyle, interests, hobbies, and such.

 Even everyday consumers today can quickly spot “generic” materials that didn’t utilize proven direct marketing tips and were written for the widest possible audience.
 Narrow targeting and a deliberate attempt to engage specific groups on a personal level will work better because it avoids the trap of seeming generic.